Did Early Christians Believe that Humans Possessed Immortality?

 The Immortal Soul Idea Originated with Satan and the Pagans

-So where did the idea of the immortal soul come from?
+So when did the idea of the immortal soul originally come forth?

 According to the Bible it came from Satan and was part of the first lie to humans!
 Notice this account: